2 Admin and running a workshop 🏫

 • (Optional idea) Before the lunch break, get the groups to have lunch together and introduce each other more.
 Get them to say their program, if they’ve used R before, some struggles they’ve had with R and with data analysis in general, and/or why they want to learn R.

-2.4 During the course
+2.4 During the workshop

 • Be more strict about time management of exercises (move on even if they don’t finish).

-2.5 End of the course
+2.5 End of the workshop

-2.6 General course admin
+2.6 General workshop admin

 2.6.1 About using surveys

 The interface for creating surveys is quite clear and functions are very intuitive.
 You will see a floating menu to the right of your template where you can add questions etc. One particularly useful tool is the ability to duplicate question and answer matrices.
-If you are using this course material to run your own independent workshop and want the surveys to use as a template that you can then customize, create a new issue to request access.
+If you are using this workshop material to run your own independent workshop and want the surveys to use as a template that you can then customize, create a new issue to request access.

 We included survey links as a function within the r3 package so learners can quickly access the survey.
 Creating surveys is quite easy with Google Forms.
 Below are a list of questions to include (depending on the survey):

-• Pre-course:
+• Pre-workshop:

 • Basic questions about the participant (position, name, place of work).